 |Payer||Timely Filing Deadline|

 |UnitedHealthcare||90 days from date of service|

 Now, if you believed you had timely filing under control (Zamm!), but you just got hit with a timely filing-related denial (Thunk!), I have good news and bad news.
-The bad news: you typically cannot appeal such denials.
-The good news: there are some cases in which you can submit an appeal.
-For example, if you’ve submitted the claim in a timely fashion, but the insurance carrier didn’t receive it, the information was lost, or the payer “skipped” a date of service in a batch file, you do have the right to appeal to that payer for payment—as long as you have proof.
-Need help?
-This Physicians Practice article offers a helpful suggestion on where to look: “Search the clearinghouse's website for proof that the claim was not just sent, but accepted by the payer.”
+The bad news: You typically cannot appeal such denials.
+The good news: There are some cases in which you can submit an appeal.
+For example, if you’ve submitted the claim in a timely fashion—but the insurance carrier didn’t receive it, the information was lost, or the payer “skipped” a date of service in a batch file—you do have the right to appeal to that payer for payment as long as you have proof.
+Need help scrounging up some evidentiary support?
+This Physicians Practice article offers a helpful suggestion on where to look: “Search the clearinghouse’s website for proof that the claim was not just sent, but accepted by the payer.”
 Once you’ve done that, you can move forward with your appeal.
-Here’s how, as adapted from these Physicians Practice and MB-Guide articles:
+Here’s how, as adapted from the Physicians Practice article: